pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

 ### Required Steps:

-#### Set up a webhook link from your source code repository (such as GitHub, Jira or Trello) to trigger a Jenkins job whenever there is a change in the code.
+#### 1.Set up a webhook link from your source code repository (such as GitHub, Jira or Trello) to trigger a Jenkins job whenever there is a change in the code.
 This will allow to automate the deployment of your code to the managed nodes using Jenkins.
 This will help you to keep track of the history and status of your deployments.

     a.
 Create a new repo named ansible-config-mgt